ssaech/Russ1000-Stock-Screener/README.md

 # Russ1000-Stock-Screener
 Screening all stocks in the Russell 1000 index to identify which stocks are likely to have a large move soon.
-This tool has been tremendously helpful in my options investment strategies.
+This tool has been tremendously helpful in my options trading strategy.

 All stocks that pass a custom algorithm that targets stocks that are in an overall uptrend but are recovering from a recent price drop.<br/>